Mektoub, My Love: Canto Uno

-Mektoub, My Love: Canto Uno is a 2017 French romantic drama film directed by Abdellatif Kechiche.
+Mektoub, My Love: Canto Uno is a 2017 French romantic drama film produced, co-written, and directed by Abdellatif Kechiche.
 The film is an adaptation of François Bégaudeau's novel La Blessure, la vraie.
 It was screened in the main competition section of the 74th Venice International Film Festival.
-A sequel, entitled Intermezzo, was released in 2019.
+Two sequels were released in the following years, Intermezzo in 2019 and Canto Due in 2025.

 Plot

-In 1994, Amin a former medical student looking to become a screenwriter, returns from Paris to his hometown of Sète.
+In 1994, Amin, a former medical student looking to become a screenwriter, returns from Paris to his hometown of Sète.
 While there he falls for Ophélie, a young woman who is engaged to another man, but who is having an affair with Amin's cousin Tony.